Vista API Concepts

 There are several concepts unique to the Vista API for identifying changes in the Vista database, manipulating data, and making API calls.

-The Vista API does not directly connect to or interact with your Vista instance, rather, API calls go to the App Xchange cache, which stores a copy of your Vista data.
+The Vista API does not directly connect to or interact with your Vista instance, rather, API calls go to App Xchange, which stores a copy of your Vista data and takes the requested actions.

-In order for the App Xchange cache to access your Vista data, the Xchange Agent must be installed.
-The Xchange Agent is a Windows service that is installed on the same server as your Vista database.
-It securely provides access to your Vista database and copies your data into the App Xchange cache.
-During the hourly scheduled cache writes, the Xchange Agent searches for any differences between the Vista database and the data in the App Xchange cache, updating the cache to match.
+In order for App Xchange to access and modify your Vista data, the Xchange Agent must be installed.
+The Xchange Agent is a Windows service that is installed on the same server as your Vista database and provides secure access.
+The Xchange Agent is what discovers new, updated, and deleted Vista records on a scheduled basis (typically every hour) and updates the cache to match.

 App Xchange Cache

-The Vista API is asynchronous, requiring scheduled cache refreshes.
+It is important to understand that the Vista API is fundamentally asynchronous, requiring scheduled cache refreshes and queued actions.

 Move Data In and Out of Vista